 Public consultation to-date by the DWS project team has been minimal: a leaflet, two webinars in October, and a two-week feedback period.
 So we have invited Civic Voice, the national charity which engages people with planning issues that will shape their future, to help gauge our community’s response to these plans.
 We are also delighted to be working with Southgate District Civic Voice, which successfully opposed the high rise Southgate Office Village scheme earlier this year.

-We have launched an independent survey online – to be followed in hard copy – to record community reactions to these plans.
-Please respond quickly and ask neighbours and friends to do the same.
-We will urge DWS to display their plans in the shopping centre, and intend to ask more searching questions of the project team in further online sessions.
+We will urge DWS to display their plans in the shopping centre and intend to ask more searching questions of the project team in further online sessions.

 - Explore the Locally and Nationally listed buildings around the development